 This week I found myself sitting behind my closed bedroom door crying and gorging myself on giant handfuls of coffee nut M&M’s.
 Feelings of frustration and overwhelming thoughts had finally gotten the best of me.
-The constant sibling bickering, sickness, rain and endless questions compounded by the extra weight of trying to do All.
+The constant sibling bickering, sickness, rain, and endless questions compounded by the extra weight of trying to do All.
 The.
-Things. and adulting had finally won out.
+Things.
+Plus, adulting had finally won out.

 This post may contain affiliate links.
 Please read my disclosure statement for more information.